ramonsmits/ServiceControl-Docker/README.md

 # ServiceControl docker deployment

-This creates a docker deployment and adds a basis authentication traefik reverse proxy.
+Create a ServiceControl docker example deployment and adds a basis authentication Traefik reverse proxy.

 > [!NOTE]
 > This reverse proxy configuration is not secure, [setup Traefik to use HTTPS](https://doc.traefik.io/traefik/https/overview/).